CarolineChirenje/blueprint1989/docs/technical documents/Notifications.md

 ## Overview

-Vitara uses a dual-channel notification system: an in-app notification inbox (the bell icon in the navigation bar) and browser Web Push notifications.
+Divvy uses a dual-channel notification system: an in-app notification inbox (the bell icon in the navigation bar) and browser Web Push notifications.
 Every notification is always persisted to the in-app inbox first; a push is sent additionally if the user has a registered subscription and has not opted out of that notification type.
 Users can configure which types of push notifications they receive from Profile → Notifications.
-Administrators can override a user's preferences for health-alert types that are designated as admin-controlled.

 ---